hackclub/nest/SETUP.md

 ### Nest Bot

 Nest Bot handles Nest account creation and management from Slack for easy access to users.
-Its code is at [cskartikey/nest-bot](https://github.com/cskartikey/nest-bot).
+Its code is in the directory [nest-bot](/nest-bot/).
 Since it needs to run commands on the Nest VM, it runs there, under the `nest-internal` user and inside a `tmux` session named `nest-bot`.
-The repo is cloned in `/home/nest-internal/nest-bot`.
+This repo is cloned in `/home/nest-internal/nest`.

 Nest Bot's database runs on the Secure VM.
 The Docker compose configuration for it is in `/opt/docker/nest-bot/compose.yml` - contents are in [nest-bot.yml](/secure-vm/docker/nest-bot.yml).